 Our family lawyers in Brisbane can help you make a fresh start today.

 You can expect an open, honest discussion about fees.
 Our family lawyers will provide an estimate of the total costs that are likely to arise in your matter.

-Looking for a family lawyer in Goondiwindi, Brisbane or Sydney?
+Looking for a family lawyer?
 Contact us here.

 If you are thinking of separating or have separated, we can assist you in divorce, property, and parenting matters.

 Our goal is to provide practical, straightforward, and realistic legal advice so that you can make fully informed choices to get your best outcome.
 Our focus is on providing solutions that minimise emotional and financial hardship for you and your family.

 We can assist with alternate approaches to litigation which may include mediation, skilful negotiation, or an out of court agreement such as a Financial Agreement or Consent Order.